Dudu-Santos/Dudu-Santos/README.md

 - 👋 Hi, I’m @Dudu-Santos
 - 👀 I’m interested in IT
-- 🌱 I’m currently learning HTML5, CSS3 and JS
+- 🌱 I’m currently learning Programação FULL STACK
 - 💞️ I’m looking to collaborate on site creation/development
 - 📫 How to reach me eduardorlsantos@gmail.com